artginzburg/ui-keybinds/README.md

 ## Why can't I rebind these keys in controls?

-This mod does not use the minecraft keybinding system to prevent conflicts (ex. `S` to open world selection screen would block movement backwards)
+This mod does not use the minecraft keybinding system, so as to prevent conflicts (ex. `S` to open world selection screen would block movement backwards).

+You can code a ModMenu integration for user config — I'll accept PRs for that as soon as possible.

 ## Contributing

-If you found bug or something doesn't work, please open an issue [here](https://github.com/LukynkaCZE/better-ui-keybinds/issues)
+If you found a bug or something doesn't work — please open an issue [here](https://github.com/LukynkaCZE/better-ui-keybinds/issues)

 If you are developer and want to contribute, check out the [source code](https://github.com/LukynkaCZE/better-ui-keybinds/issues).
 Feel free to open pull requests!

 ## Support

-If you like the mod, consider supporting me by [buying me a cofee](https://ko-fi.com/lukynkacze)
+If you like the mod, consider supporting me by [buying me a cofee](https://ko-fi.com/lukynkacze).
+You can also remind the author to move away from ko-fi, to avoid paying 5% in fees.